Join the Movement - Sign the Delay Manifesto 📑

 Parental controls available.

-Description: Pokémon Go is an absolutely wild game, blurring the line between real and virtual.
-Using augmented-reality, the game displays all the favorite Pokémon characters on your screen with background from your camera, giving the impression that they’re standing in front of you.
+Pokémon Go is a very creative game!
+Using augmented-reality, the game displays all the favorite Pokémon characters on your screen with background of where you are in the real world, from your camera, giving the impression that they’re standing in front of you.

 What do Parents need to know about Pokémon Go?

 Activity is required – this might be what I like best.
 You have to get out and adventure in the real world to engage with characters.
-I love this!
-(Crazy story of a Wyoming kid who found a dead body in a river while pursuing a water Pokémon).
+We love this!

 Addiction is real – some people just can’t stop playing and will continue playing while doing other things that require their attention (like driving).